stratdev3/SimpleW/readme.md

 }
 ```

-Then just open your browser to http://localhost:2015/api/test and you will see the `{ "hello": "world" }` json response.
+Then just open your browser to http://localhost:2015/api/test and you will see the `{ "message": "Hello World !" }` json response.

 Note : the controller __CAN NOT__ have constructor.